How trial-to-trial learning shapes mappings in the mental lexicon: Modelling Lexical Decision with Linear Discriminative Learning: Data preprocessing and regression modeling strategies

 For each predictor, we inspected its distribution.
 If this distribution showed a strong right skew with outliers, a log-transformation was applied (if necessary to back off from zero, 0.002 was added before taking logs).
 Figure~\ref{fig:density} presents the estimated probability density curves for words (upper panels) and nonwords (lower panels), based on the data of subject 1.

 Special care was taken for predictors with a substantial number of zeros.
 For such predictors, a log transformation often leads to a bimodal distribution.
 In Figure~\ref{fig:density_words}, such a bimodal distribution is visible for \texttt{Log Neighbourhood Size}.
-For such a variable $p$, we introduced an indicator variable $b$ indicating where the (untransformed) variable is zero, and added $b + b\times p$ to the regression model.
+For such a variable $p$, we introduced an indicator variable $b$ indicating where the (untransformed) variable is zero (i.e. a factor which is zero when untransformed $p$ is zero, and is one otherwise), and added $b + b\times p$ to the regression model.
 In this way, we capture the mean difference in \texttt{RTinv} for the zero and non-zero values of $p$, and at the same time enable the regression model to capture the relative contributions of the non-zero values of $p$.
+This procedure was necessary for \texttt{Log Word Frequency} (binary predictor \texttt{in\_bnc}), \texttt{Log Neighbourhood Size} (binary predictor \texttt{has\_neighbours}) and \texttt{Log Form-driven Semantic Relatedness} (binary predictor \texttt{has\_neighbours\_path}).
+This had the added benefit of removing the spike at 0 in the distributions of \texttt{Log Form-driven Semantic Relatedness} and \texttt{Log Neighbourhood Size}, resulting in their effects remaining interpretable in the regression models below. \texttt{Trial number} was centered and scaled.